 The chest, back, biceps and triceps are also hit two times a week with various exercises.
 The same holds true for the abs.
 If you want, you can add neck and calf work on both training days.

-In my opinion, this is the most realistic way to continue training for a long time.
+In my opinion, a schedule consisting of two main days where you hit everything is the most realistic way to continue training for a long time.